Andr\'e-Quillen cohomology of algebras over an operad: The functorial cotangent complex

 \section{The functorial cotangent complex}

 In this section, we introduce a \emph{functorial cotangent complex} and a \emph{functorial module of K\"ahler differential forms}, depending only on the operad.
-We prove that the map between these two complexes is a quasi-isomorphism if and only if the André-Quillen cohomology is an Ext-functor.
-We define the module of obstructions and we show that it is acyclic if and only if the André-Quillen cohomology is an Ext-functor.
+We prove that when the André-Quillen cohomology is an Ext-functor then the map between these two complexes is a quasi-isomorphism.
+We define the module of obstructions and we show that it is acyclic when the André-Quillen cohomology is an Ext-functor, giving a way, by contraposition, to show that the André-Quillen cohomology isn't an Ext-functor.

+Under some \emph{PBW conditions}, we prove that the modules of obstructions is acyclic if and only if the André-Quillen cohomology is an Ext-functor.